We work to deliver healthcare in limited resource settings and to limit the use of resources in all settings.

-This is a short list of some of the projects ongoing in the lab.
+This is a short list of some of the projects ongoing in the lab and in conjunction with our collaborators.
 Please contact us for more information about any of them.